Calculate Number of Years Between Two Dates in Excel

 datedif-to-get-years-months-days

 If you don’t want to use the DATEDIF, you can switch to the YEARFRAC.
-Following, we have the same example that we used earlier.
+The following is the same example that we used earlier.

 yearfrac-to-count-years